 Rights of the data subject

 a) Right to confirmation

-b) Right of access
+b) Right to information

-the purposes of the processing
+the processing purposes

-the categories of personal data processed
+the categories of personal data that are processed

-if possible, the planned duration for which the personal data will be stored or, if that is not possible, the criteria for determining that duration
+if possible, the planned duration for which the personal data will be stored or, if this is not possible, the criteria for determining this duration

 the existence of a right of appeal to a supervisory authority